 - An expedited hearing before the Board or designated Board member(s) will be scheduled in response to the applicant's response for appeal.

-- Reasonable testing accommodations hearing will be heard by the Board of Examiners of Psychologists or a member of the Board designated by the Chair to hear the matter.
+- Reasonable testing accommodations hearing will be heard by the Board of Social Work Examiners or a member of the Board designated by the Chair to hear the matter.
 Written notice of the date, time and place of the hearing will be sent to the applicant within a reasonable period of time of receipt of the written appeal.

 - The Board will attempt to schedule the reasonable testing accommodations hearing within fifteen business days of receipt of the written request for hearing.

 - At the hearing, the applicant has the right to be represented by counsel, and may call live witnesses for whom testimony cannot be provided in affidavit form.
 The hearing will be tape-recorded and a copy of the tape will be provided to the applicant upon request.
 The rules of evidence do not apply and hearsay is admissible.